UAlaska-IT/http_platform/README.md

 ## Purpose

-Configures HTTPS hosts in Apache with certificate and reasonably tight cypher and protocol suites.
+Configures an HTTPS server with a certificate and secure cypher and protocol suites.

+This cookbook is intended as a base for rapidly prototyping websites and as such favors opinion over flexibility.

+* HTTP redirects to HTTPS
+* Multiple host names are supported, but hosts are little more than name aliases
+* Host share these attributes
+  * Certificate
+  * Redirects
+  * Rewrite rules
+  * Error documents
+  * Configs
+  * Content (root and access directories)
+* Host are distinguished by
+  * Log files
+  * Log level

+Currently only Apache is supported.

+ToDo:

+* Manage CSR, switching hosts to CA-signed cert once in place

 ## Requirements